aryyya/hello-again-redux/README.md

 # hello-again-redux

-A simple app with React and my own implementation of Redux.
+A simple app built with React and my own implementation of Redux.